Careers360 Logo

 AOR Exam Pattern

 The Supreme Court conducts the advocate on record exam in offline mode over the course of four days.
-There will be four papers each containing 100 marks.
+There will be four papers, each containing 100 marks.
 Candidates need to attempt all the questions within a span of three hours.
-The exam pattern of AoR exam is mentioned in the table below.
+The exam pattern of the AOR exam is mentioned in the table below.

 Advocate on Record Exam Pattern